Jimmy Lai

-A prominent critic of the Chinese Communist Party, Lai was arrested on 10 August 2020 by the Hong Kong police on charges of violating the territory's new national security law, an action which prompted widespread criticism.
+A prominent critic of the Chinese Communist Party (CCP) who met with U.S. Vice President Mike Pence, Secretary of State Mike Pompeo, and National Security Advisor John Bolton during the Hong Kong protests of 2019–2020, Lai was arrested on 10 August 2020 by the Hong Kong police on charges of violating the territory's new national security law, an action which prompted widespread criticism.
 Lai was allowed bail on 12 August, but on 3 December, Lai was accused of fraud and his bail was revoked.
 The court decided to jail Lai until April 2021, marking the first time Lai has been detained.
 Lai regarded his imprisonment as "the summit of his own life".

-In December 2020, Lai was awarded the "Freedom of Press Award" by Reporters Without Borders for his role in founding Apple Daily, a news outlet under Lai's pro-democracy leadership that "still dares to openly criticise the Chinese regime and which widely covered last year's pro-democracy protests."
-On 29 December, Lai resigned from his roles with Next Digital as director and chairman of the board.
+In 2020, Lai was awarded the "Freedom of Press Award" by Reporters Without Borders for his role in founding Apple Daily, a news outlet under Lai's pro-democracy leadership that "still dares to openly criticise the Chinese regime and which widely covered last year's pro-democracy protests."
+That same month, Lai resigned from his roles with Next Digital as director and chairman of the board.

-In April 2021, he was sentenced to an additional 14 months in prison for organizing illegal protests.
+In April 2021, he was sentenced to an additional 14 months in prison for organising illegal protests.
+As of September 2025, Lai remains imprisoned in solitary confinement at Hong Kong's Stanley Prison.
+A motion for an appeal was rejected in August 2024.

 Early life

-Lai was born in Canton (Guangzhou), China on 8 December 1947.
+Lai was born in Canton (Guangzhou), China, on 8 December 1947.
 At the age of 12, he entered Hong Kong as a stowaway on a boat.
 Upon his arrival, Lai began work as a child labourer in a garment factory for a wage of the equivalent of US$8 per month.

-Lai is a practising Catholic.
+Business career

-Founding of Giordano
+Giordano

 Lai's factory work saw him rise to the position of factory manager.
-In 1975, Lai used his year-end bonus on Hong Kong stocks to raise cash and bought a bankrupt garment factory, Comitex, where he began producing sweaters.
+In 1975, Lai used his year-end bonus on Hong Kong stocks to raise cash and bought a bankrupt garment factory, Comitex, where he began producing and exporting sweaters.
 Customers included J.C.
 Penney, Montgomery Ward, and other U.S. retailers.

+In 1981, Lai founded Asian clothing retailer Giordano.
 By rewarding sellers with financial incentives in Hong Kong, he built the chain into an Asia-wide retailer.
 Giordano was said to have more than 8,000 employees in 2,400 shops in 30 countries.

-Lai has kept Comitex active as a shell company since he left the garment industry for media and politics in the 1990s.
+In 1996, Lai sold his stake in Giordano, leaving the garment industry for media and politics, keeping Comitex active as a shell company.
 After his arrest under National Security Law in August 2020, Lai tried to sell his asset in Hong Kong, including the entire floor of Tai Ping Industrial Centre.
-The current owner of the property is Comitex Knitters Ltd. Comitex, along with other private companies controlled by Lai, was reported to be the financial tools for his political activities and donations.
+Comitex, along with other private companies controlled by Lai, was reported to be the financial tools for his political activities and donations.